cvs-health/android-compose-accessibility-techniques/doc/components/ModalBottomSheetLayouts.md

 }
 ```

+Notes:

+* Unfortunately, half-opened `ModalBottomSheet` layouts allow keyboard focus to move onto off-screen content without scrolling or expanding the bottom sheet to keep focus visible.
+No remediation is known at this time.
-(Note: The hard-coded text shown in these examples is only used for simplicity. _Always_ use externalized string resource references in actual code.)
+* The hard-coded text shown in these examples is only used for simplicity. _Always_ use externalized string resource references in actual code.)

 ----